Fabio-DaCosta/GoodReadWPF/README.md

 # GoodReadsWPF
 The main goal of this app is to improve my C# and WPF skills and experiment with packages.

-A desktop application to keep track of books that help you keep track of books that you're currently reading and have read.
+A desktop application to help you keep track of books that you're currently reading and have read.

 # Features